IonicaBizau/statique/README.md

 }
 ```

-See `examples` directory for more examples.
+See test file for more examples.

 #### Return
 - **Object** Statique instance